MorganTDicks/Austin-Practice-blog/doccumentation.md

 ### ToDO:

+// Clean up repetitive CSS by using dynamic styling.
 // Editing User type to allow for followed users, followed posts, followed topics?

 // Hide postcarousel buttons when at end.
 // Fix post title overlapping (see post: bike driver's in the dev preview to understand)
 // Replace toolbar text with icons.
 // adding styling to dynamic post page
 // Replace the page-not-found page.

+** Suggestions from Morgan 17/07/2023

+styling: SCSS styling (look into it.
+ALso, tailwind.css) (material.ui?) - don't use yet.
+Page not found -- rename to 404 (refer to next.js doccumentation) https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts#layout-pattern
+move housing module into its own layouts folder, and change its name. user passwords -- instead store a jwt token in the future. for now, remove from user type, use an interface on the login page? userinfo -- bulky.
+Use conditional rendering.
+dataimporter - move to utilities. dataimporter is just to fetch data. store the context on the homepage?
+Change doccumentation to doccumentation.md

 Other Features: